ohmtech/bohm-eurorack-manual/system/index.md

 - `B+G`: Randomize only Bohm and Groove

+## Scrn Saver option

+By default, the screen saver option is `ON`, as it is important to maximize the lifetime of your Bohm OLED screen.
+However in some situations it might undesirable, for example when shooting a video or during a live performance.
+The screen saver can therefore be turned `OFF` to accomodate those cases.

 ## Shop Mode option

 By default, the module will remember the last model used, as well as all variations